Skip to content

 Making this couldn’t be easier, just pop in the microwave for a few minutes and pull off the plastic cover when it’s cooled off.
 The tricky part is if you want to have the rice under the chicken and sauce and then you need to hold the hot microwave dish the food came in and try and scoop out the rice into a bowl and then try and dump the chicken mixture on top which I tried to do without burning myself for the product shot.
 You might just eat it out of the packaging, especially if you are at work.

-All in all it was a welcome, warming spicy dish and I would probably get it again, but I’m not sure I would call it Fiery!
-I am going to give it 8 Bells!
+All in all, it was a welcome, warming spicy dish and I would probably get it again, but I’m not sure I would call it Fiery!
+I am going to give it 7 Bells out of 10!
+I had to downgrade the rating because now it’s too freaking hot!

 INGREDIENTS: